jtomassoni/mmb/docs/PROD_TEST_CREDENTIALS.md

 ## Notes

-- All passwords are set to `test` for easy testing
+- All passwords are set to `test`
+- Usernames follow a simple first-name pattern (no email addresses needed)
 - Users are created with proper role-based access
 - Sample data provides realistic content for testing
 - Multi-tenant features have been disabled - this is now a single-tenant CMS
-- Superadmin has full access but stays within the single site context
+- For new users, follow the pattern: `firstname` or `first_last` for the username field